-Many tummy tuck patients come to my office with a mental image of a magazine model they have seen or the memory of what they looked like in their late teens and before children: a flat tummy, tight skin, slim waistline, and possibly even a six-pack.
+Many tummy tuck patients from Roanoke and Lynchburg, VA, come to my office with a mental image of a magazine model they have seen or the memory of what they looked like in their late teens before children: a flat tummy, tight skin, slim waistline, and possibly even a 6-pack.
 The majority claim to have realistic expectations, “I know I won’t look like that again,” but in the back of their minds they really do want to look like that again.
 My most important job is to educate them about realistic expectations.
-The best way, in my experience, is by showing before and after tummy tuck pictures of other patients and pointing out features that my patient shares with the before pictures they are looking at.
+The best way, in my experience, is by showing before-and-after tummy tuck pictures of other patients and pointing out features that my patients share with the before pictures they are looking at.

 As long as patients are educated and have realistic expectations, most will be very happy with their results.